Igorkowalski94/eslint-plugin-project-structure/README.md

 - Support for all file extensions.
 - Folder recursion.
 You can nest a given folder structure recursively.
 - Fewer repetitions and precise error messages, even for deeply nested folders (recursion), by representing the folder structure as a tree.
+- Checking the length of paths and notifying when the limit is exceeded.

 <h2 align="center"><a href="https://github.com/Igorkowalski94/eslint-plugin-project-structure/wiki/project%E2%80%91structure-%E2%80%8Bindependent%E2%80%91modules#root">project&#8209;structure/&#8203;independent&#8209;modules</a></h2>
 <p align="center">A key principle of a healthy project is to prevent the creation of a massive dependency tree,